 So what is a pain diary?

 A pain diary is a written document tracking your pain symptoms throughout the day or week.
 It can be used to track what is making your pain better or worse, the characteristic of your pain, the severity of your pain, how it changes throughout the day, and also your response to medications, injections, exercise, or alternative treatments.
-You can print and fill out my sample Pain Diary here, make your own in a notebook, or use an app.
-I kept my document very simple intentionally, because sometimes the more things you need to fill out, the harder it is to actually stick with it.
-However, if you feel motivated to fill out more information, such as mood, hours slept, exercise, what daily activities or hobbies you were able to do, etc. – please do!
+You can make your own pain diary by keeping track of symptoms, medications used for pain, a pain score (0-10), triggering activities, and activities that make you feel better.
+You can write it in a notebook or use an app.

 There’s an app for that!